Experts Tell CBS2 Though Omicron Variant Appears Less Severe, Now Is Not The Time To Be Complacent

 READ MORE: Travel Woes Worsen, More Than 175 Flights Canceled At JFK, LaGuardia, Newark Airports Sunday

 Meanwhile, testing remains an issue.
-At the Clear 19 Rapid Testing location on Broadway, annoyed tourists waited hours for a rapid test on Sunday.
+At the Clear 19 Rapid Testing location on Broadway on Sunday, annoyed tourists waited hours for a rapid test.
 This after many spent hundreds of dollars on a test.

 “That’s the punishment to travel right now,” one person said.